lucasaking/cybertech-microblog/README.md

 # Getting Started with Microblog

 This APP is a Social Media platform to post and share personal Blogs.
-Available in a self updating seasonal nature theme, or a fun Cyber tech blogging theme.
 Comment, Upvote, Downvote and more.
 The APP was created with React/Redux for the Front End and using Express/Node/Postgres for the Back End.
 The database must be set up with the included SQL file before using the APP.

 ## Noteable Languages, libraries, frameworks